plone/documentation/about/rst-styleguide.rst

 Do not be afraid to use more than 80 characters.

-Document page format
+Document Page Format
 ====================

 Here are some Sphinx coding conventions used in the documentation.

-Tab policy
+Tab Policy
 ----------

 * Indentation 4 spaces